 I don't know, for us we've only had one way of winemaking and it has always been the same.
 We've never changed.
 Grandfather started more than 50 years ago doing all spontaneous fermentation, never filtering, never adding massive quantities of sulfites.
 And never using any chemicals in the vineyard but for him that was just his sincere way of approaching a vineyard and a wine with respect.
 And now it gets called natural but I like to call it just an artisanal approach to winemaking and a respectful approach to winemaking.

 I don't like that it could ever follow a trend.
 Because Grandfather has always been so detached to trends and always had his own way.
 And that has never changed and so now it's called natural.
 It's much more than a certain word, it's a style of life.
 Eating the vegetables when they're really in season is just looking at the vineyard with sensibility and attention and a certain capability of observing and understanding that makes it special.
 It makes it work by just having a soil that can be as alive as possible.
-It can have as much oxygen as possible so that life can be in it because when you have a spongy soil you have a lot oxygen.
+It can have as much oxygen as possible so that life can be in it because when you have a spongy soil you have a lot of oxygen.
 And when there's oxygen there's life, so a lot of bacterial insects are living and working in the soil.
 Having a system of microclimates with very specific clones and a very specific terroir where they manage to live on their own with very little help from the winemaker.

-Throughout all his life Grandfather thought it was just a helper but never an influencer of the vineyard of the wine.
+Throughout all his life Grandfather thought he was just a helper but never an influencer of the vineyard of the wine.
 He always wanted to preserve the purity of fruit and the purity of flavors in the vineyards just so that the grape varietal could express as much as possible in his wines and just to make sure that you could bottle something that has a sense of place.

 Something that could tell how the season was and clearly would never have all incredible vintages every year.
 We have different vintages, we have better vintages, we have worse vintages, but each one of them has to tell a story.
 It's the responsibility that we feel to bottle something that is true that is exactly what happened in the vineyard.
 We aren't trying to make it better.
 And clearly when nature gives us perfection we are able to bottle something that is closer to perfection but when it's not it's just a truthful expression of the season.
-And that's why Grandfather always loved to age his wines in a way because that was a bit the historical function of the wine just registering and monitoring climate conditions and just making sure as you open a bottle of very old vintage that could tell your history of that old vintage.
+And that's why Grandfather always loved to age his wines in a way because that was a bit the historical function of the wine, just registering and monitoring climate conditions and just making sure as you open a bottle of a very old vintage that it could tell your history of that old vintage.

 So aging is a very unique part of Emidio Pepe's story.